ericgitangu/ecommerce_evaluation_with_apps/README.md

 ## **CI/CD Workflow**

+    1. Test: Run a local test with Kind
-    - Build: Docker images for each service.
+    2. Build: Docker images for each service.
-    - Scan: Vulnerability scanning using Trivy.
+    3. Scan: Vulnerability scanning using Trivy.
-    - Deploy: Automate deployments using GitHub Actions.
+    4. Deploy: Automate deployments using GitHub Actions.

 ## **License**
 This project is licensed under the MIT License.
 See LICENSE for details.